Department of Education

 • Active duty U.S. Military personnel, as well as U.S. Military veterans.
 Please be sure to list your status within the application.

-• Domestic or international applicants who have participated in certain programs/events/organizations listed within the application.
+• Domestic or international applicants who are members/alumni of certain programs listed within the application.

 2) If you would like to request an Application Fee Waiver based on high-financial need:

-Application fee waiver requests can be found within the application and will be considered if they are accompanied by documentation of need.
+Application fee waiver requests can be found within the application and will be considered if they are accompanied by documentation that substantiates your financial hardship.
 The fee waiver request form must be submitted no later than three days before the application deadline.
 Applicants will be notified by email regarding the outcome of their request and should not submit their application until receiving notification about their waiver.

 Neither the GRE General nor GRE Subject tests are required for the Master of Arts in Teaching (MAT) program.